kylegwilliam/byu-cs324/lab-proxy-threadpool/README.md

 server to use a pool of threads to handle concurrent HTTP requests instead of launching a new thread for each request.

-When the program starts, initialize eight producer threads, a shared buffer (queue) with five slots, and the associated semaphores and other shared data structures to prepare the producer and consumers for handling concurrent requests.
+When the program starts, initialize eight consumer threads, a shared buffer (queue) with five slots, and the associated semaphores and other shared data structures to prepare the producer and consumers for handling concurrent requests.
 Formulate your producer loop, so that every time a new client